Nguinabe3/Tranfer_Learning_with_Neural_Network/README.md

 # Usage case :
  1. Clone the repository using: git clone https://github.com/Nguinabe3/Tranfer_Learning_with_Neural_Network

- 2. Go to load_data.py and run the content.
-This will download the MNIST data, split in to EVEN and ODD and save them as .csv file namely df_odd and df_even.
+ 2. Go to load_data.py and run the content using : python load_data.py.This will download the MNIST data, split in to EVEN and ODD and save them as .csv file namely df_odd and df_even.

 3. Go to main.py file and run it.
 The code is  as most interactive to guide you on your analysis.